 Over a year ago, I decided to start writing what I’ve learned about my ancestors and their children, even though I’m not “finished” with most (any) of them.
 Even though that was on my to-do list in the 27 December 2019 post titled “10 Years: Looking Back and Ahead,” I got little done on it until November.
 I used NaNoWriMo to jump start the website writing and drafted nearly 30,000 words toward that end during November.

 I plan to add these biographies throughout the year.
-My maternal grandmother’s parents, Thomas Leander Hankins and Samantha Angeline Petty, will be first, coming later this month.
+My paternal grandmother’s parents, Thomas Leander Hankins and Samantha Angeline Petty, will be first, coming later this month.
 A short blog post will introduce each set of bios so that subscribers receive notification when new content is published.
 If you haven’t subscribed, you can do so by entering your name and email in the “Subscribe by Email” section on the sidebar.

 Once added, you will find these biographies under “Family Tree” on the main menu, then under the sub-menus for each of my grandparents.
 The menu items will be “Bio: [Names].”
 Bios for the couple’s children will be included.
 Each family’s stories will also be available in a print friendly downloadable PDF for anyone who would like a copy.
 The whole point of this is to share the stories.